 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Cancer medicines can cause constipation, diarrhea, nausea, or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 This medicine may cause dizziness, tiredness, blurred vision, or other vision problems (eg, flashes of lights, floaters, sensitivity of the eyes to light).
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+If any of these occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Check with your doctor if visual changes occur.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 Talk with your doctor before using this medicine if you plan to have children.
 Some men and women who use this medicine have become infertile (unable to have children).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.